The GPT Your Women’s Health Brand Actually Needs

 You’re protective of your audience’s emotional and lived experience—especially around sensitive topics like menopause, fertility, trauma, identity, and systemic bias.

-You’re busy—you don’t want fluff.
+You’re busy—you don’t want generic content with no service.
 You want clarity, action, and resonance.

 You have a razor-sharp BS detector.
 You can spot AI-generated filler a mile away.